carpentries/docs.carpentries.org/source/community/community_session_host.rst

 complete their instructor checkout session and it is already full?**

 Participants can email the host and ask to join the session even though it is fully booked.
-It is up to your personal discretion as to whether or not you accept additional participants.
+It is up to your discretion as to whether or not you accept additional participants.

 **What if someone is loud/obnoxious and/or talks down to other people?**